njonsson/cape/README.markdown

 ### Mirror Rake tasks that require Capistrano recipe options and/or environment variables

 Cape lets you specify options used for defining Capistrano recipes.
-You can also specify remote environment variables to be set when running Rake tasks.
-Note that Cape statements must be executed within a `Cape` block.
+You can also specify remote environment variables to be set when executing Rake tasks.
+Note that Cape statements must be contained in a `Cape` block.

     # config/deploy.rb